karnotxyz/units_engine/docs/event_acls.md

 # Event Read ACLs for UNITs on Starknet

-By default, all events emitted by Starknet contracts are public and can be read by any user.
-This aligns with the standard behavior of Starknet contracts.
+By default, events emitted by Starknet contracts are public and readable by any user.
+This follows standard Starknet behavior.

 ## Proposed Standard: Fine-grained Event Read ACLs